ivanleoncz/DN-SSL/README.md

 * To provide and example of integration among Python, FLASK, MongoDB and Android.

   * Use this example for your further projects and improve this example if you want to.
-Have fun :)!

 ### A little bit of SSL...